 - Allow your air conditioner to dry out.
 Clear out any standing water if possible and safely clear any debris from the immediate area.

 - Leave your AC system off until a professional AC inspection has been completed.
-Call Service Experts Heating & Air Conditioning and ensure your equipment will operate safely and effectively with a full AC safety inspection.
+Call Stevenson Service Experts and ensure your equipment will operate safely and effectively with a full AC safety inspection.

 NOTE: Do not cover your outdoor heating and air conditioning systems with a tarp.
 This could actually cause more damage, including not allowing the unit to air out properly and remove moisture, potentially causing rust or other damage.